-The Department of Physics and Astronomy at Millikin University was staffed for AY 17-18 by one full-time Associate Professor, Casey Watson (chair), in the fall and by two full-time faculty: Casey Watson and Assistant Professor, Mahua Biswas, in the spring.
+The Department of Physics and Astronomy at Millikin University was staffed for AY 18-19 by one full-time Assistant Professor, Mahua Biswas (while Casey R. Watson was on FMLA leave with his new son), in the fall and by two full-time faculty: Professor Casey R. Watson (chair) and Mahua Biswas in the spring.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.

-The number of physics majors has remained fairly steady over the past three years. during AY 2017-2018 we had 13 physics majors and graduated two students: Hunter Somers and Andrea West.
-Andrea is working for ADM in Decatur, IL.
-In Fall 2018, we will have two seniors, one junior, seven sophomores, and four freshmen physics majors.
+The number of physics majors has remained fairly steady over the past three years.
+During AY 2018-2019 we had 13 physics majors and graduated two students: Selby Takunda Jakachira in Fall 18 and Whitley Sapp in Spring 18.
+Takunda has been admitted to graduate school in Canada, and Whitley is preparing for the FE and PE Engineering exams (in Decatur, IL) to earn his professional engineering certification.
+In Fall 2019, we will have one senior, eight juniors, four sophomores, and nine freshmen physics majors, for a total of 22 majors!!

 Most of the students in our Physics or Astronomy courses are not physics majors, but are instead part of the department's extensive service to the University.
-(Typically at least 100 non-major students enroll in our introductory physics and astronomy courses each semester).
+(Typically 50-100 non-major students enroll in our introductory physics and astronomy courses each semester).
 In addition, because of our excellent astronomical facilities, the department serves the community by offering regular public viewings at the Requarth Observatory, as well as numerous public lectures/events for local groups, such as grade school, middle school, and high school students, Boy Scout troops, Girl Scout troops, and professionals from the Decatur area.

 Research tells us that successful physicists must acquire more than just problem-solving and experimental skills to be successful.
 They must also be good communicators (both orally and in writing) and be able to work as part of a team.
 Throughout our curriculum, our students are expected to develop all of these skills, eventually culminating in a professional-level performance during their Senior Research project(s) and the final presentations on their findings.
-During AY 17-18, our students demonstrated what they had learned in a variety of ways.
-Seven students (Justin Craig, Takunda Jakachira, Nawaj KC, Whitley Sapp, Connor Sphar, Hunter Somers, Andrea West), including both of our graduating seniors, presented their research at both the 2018 March and April Meetings of the American Physical Society in Los Angeles and Columbus, OH, respectively - national stages attended by thousands of physicists - and at the Millikin Undergraduate Poster Symposium, part of Millikin's Celebrations of Scholarship.
-Hunter Somers also presented C2E research on the conversion of carbon dioxide to ethanol at the TCU Values and Ventures Competition in Fort Worth, TX, in April 2018.
+During AY 18-19, our students demonstrated what they had learned in a variety of ways.
+Two students (Justin Craig and Nawaj KC), including both of our graduating seniors, presented their research at both the 2019 April Meeting of the American Physical Society in Denver, CO - a national stage attended by thousands of physicists - and eight students (Mason Bruce and Delphine Iragena from Tabor and Justin Craig, Nawaj KC, Dominic Marco, Whitley Sapp, Matthew Schmidt, Connor Sphar) at the Millikin Undergraduate Poster Symposium, part of Millikin's Celebrations of Scholarship.